How to draw eyes in a few simple steps.

-To perfect the look of an eye, visualize the sphere of the eyeball.
-This will help you understand how each aspect of the eye is connected spatially, regardless of what is actually visible once you add other elements of a character’s face.
-The skin surrounding the eye, the eyelid, the eyelashes, the tear ducts, and more — it all wraps around the ocular orb.
+To perfect the look of an eye, visualise the sphere of the eyeball.
+This will help you to understand how each aspect of the eye is connected spatially, regardless of what is actually visible once you add other elements of a character’s face.
+The skin surrounding the eye, the eyelid, the eyelashes, the tear ducts and more — it all wraps around the ocular orb.
 What we typically think of as the eye shape is actually the shape of the upper and lower eyelid and how they cover the eye socket.

 The pupil is not on the surface of the eye.

-The iris is the colored circular area of the eye and takes up a large portion of the part of the eyeball visible between the eyelids.
+The iris is the coloured circular area of the eye and takes up a large portion of the part of the eyeball visible between the eyelids.
 While it is commonly believed to, the pupil does not sit right on the surface of the eyeball, but is actually recessed into the iris, under the surface of the translucent cornea.
 This is important to remember when drawing eyes from the side.
 Placing the pupil underneath the outer line of the eyeball will increase the realism in your drawing.

 A step-by-step guide to drawing realistic eyes.

 Following a drawing tutorial for eyes is only part of the process to improve eye drawing.
 Effective eye illustration requires both personal practice and a thorough education about the eye.
-These steps will help you start to explore how to draw basic, realistic eyes, but that’s just the beginning.
+These steps will help you to start to explore how to draw basic, realistic eyes, but that’s just the beginning.

 Set up the geometry of the human face.

 “If you want to get good at eyes, you have to get good at all the parts that surround the eye,” says illustrator and comic artist Jonathan Case.
 Start by outlining the whole head and then adding lines to guide you in drawing the face.
-Divide the head into three equal parts: the first section starting at the hairline and going to the eyeline, the next going from the eyeline to the bottom of the nose, and the last going from the bottom of the nose to the chin.
+Divide the head into three equal parts: the first section starting at the hairline and going to the eyeline, the next going from the eyeline to the bottom of the nose and the last going from the bottom of the nose to the chin.
 Typically, the eyes are spaced one eye-width apart, on either side of the bridge of the nose.